dnuma/ecommerce-laundry-app/README.md

 # Ecommerce Laundry App

-Web App application testing created using Playwright + Typescript.
-This project is a custom made ecommerce website, that includes different styles of locators and selectors used to find the proper element.
+This project showcases automated testing for a custom-built e-commerce laundry application.
+Developed with Playwright and Typescript, the tests utilize various locator strategies and selectors to effectively target elements within the web application.

 ## Features